FatherDenizli/AWS-Certified-Cloud-Practitioner-CLF-C01-/README.md

 B) To monitor and manage costs

 C) To evaluate and improve cloud architectures

 D) To automate infrastructure deployment

+7- In the context of the AWS Well-Architected Framework, which of the following is an important practice under the Cost Optimization pillar?

+A) Using only on-demand instances

+B) Automating infrastructure provisioning

+C) Implementing security best practices

+D) Continuously monitoring and analyzing usage **